magwojtek/software-design-patterns/src/patterns/structural/adapter/README.md

 - When a simpler solution like modifying the client code is more practical
 - When it creates unnecessary indirection for simple interfaces

+## Real-World Examples

+### Legacy System Integration
+Organizations often use adapters to integrate legacy systems with modern applications.
+For example, a modern web application might need to access data from a legacy mainframe system.
+An adapter translates API calls from the web application into a format the legacy system understands, and vice versa.

+### Data Format Conversion
+Media libraries and document processing systems use adapters to convert between different file formats.
+For instance, an image processing application might use adapters to handle various image formats (JPEG, PNG, TIFF) through a unified interface.

+### SDK Wrappers
+When working with multiple third-party SDKs that serve similar purposes (e.g., payment gateways, cloud storage providers), developers create adapter wrappers that present a consistent interface to the application while hiding the complexity of each SDK's specific implementation details.

+### Cross-platform Development
+Mobile application frameworks often employ adapters to handle platform-specific features.
+An adapter might provide a common interface for accessing device features (camera, notifications, storage) while implementing platform-specific code for iOS and Android.

+### ORM (Object-Relational Mapping)
+Database ORMs like Hibernate or Sequelize serve as adapters between object-oriented code and relational databases.
+They adapt relational data to object structures that are more natural to work with in programming languages.

 ## Further Considerations

 - **Class vs Object Adapter**: Choose between inheritance (class) and composition (object) approaches